 Figure 6.
 Average relative errors of the molecular weight (MW, left) and maximum intra-particle distance (Dmax, right) predictions for folded proteins (top), intrinsically disordered proteins (IDPs, middle) and nucleic acids (RNA and DNA, bottom) vs. simulated concentration.
 Comparison of conventional methods (colored circles/lines) with the NNs predictions (black circles/lines).
 Dashed lines represent methods not directly applicable for estimating MW from nucleic acids data.

-IDPs happened to be the most challenging objects for predictions.
+Overall, IDPs happened to be the most challenging objects for predictions.
 The conventional methods failed to produce reasonable MW estimates with the <Δrel> in the range of 20%–50%, while the NN showed much better results of 3-10% enabling to reliably estimate the MW of IDPs from SAXS data.